ncmarsh/employee_database/README.md

 ## Usage

-Using the MySQL database, you can keep track of your employees, their roles, salaries and managers and also maintain which roles and departments you have in your business.
+Using this Content Management System, you can keep track of your employees, their roles, salaries and managers and also maintain which roles and departments you have in your business.

 ## Languages and Concepts